remogatto/clingon/README.md

 console functionalities to games and graphical applications.
-For example, it is used in [gospeccy](https://github.com/remogatto/gospeccy/tree/clingon) (clingon branch) to provide a non-blocking CLI which runs in parallel with the emulator.
+For example, it is used in [gospeccy](https://github.com/remogatto/gospeccy/tree/clingon) to provide a non-blocking CLI which runs in parallel with the emulator.

 Moreover, the fact that console operations are isolated from the rendering backend allows for non-blocking graphical effects.